mostafa-charkazi/AVR-Temp-Based-Motor-Control-SBU/README.md

 - 🛠️ Written in C using CodeWizardAVR + CodeVisionAVR
 - ✅ Fully simulated in Proteus

+## History & Logging Capabilities
+The system includes a comprehensive history logging feature that tracks:
+- `Login Attempts` Records successful logins and failed attempts with timestamps
+- `Threshold Changes` Logs previous and new temperature threshold values with time
+- `Motor Speed Changes` Records motor speed adjustments with timestamps
+- `Clock Changes` Tracks system time modifications
+- `Accessible via Menu` View history by pressing 'x' or '/' in the main menu

 ## Hardware
 - Microcontroller: ATmega32 (2 MHz)